Byungwan/snippets/logchsep/README.rst

 Usage
 -----
-The logchsep utility parse each line of an access log from each file and writes its fields separated by a given delimiter to the standard output.
+The logchsep utility parses each line of an access log from each file and writes its fields separated by a given delimiter to the standard output.
 If no file arguments are specified, or a file argument is a single dash (`-'), cut reads from the standard input.::